wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 policies.
 The algorithms are designed to securely expand a short, uniform random seed into a sample from a given distribution.

-For each mechanism, we expect the noise parameters are computed based on the DP guarantee that it is supposed to provide.
+Each mechanism has internal parameters that determine how much noise will be added to its input data.
+The internal parameters are typically computed by support methods in order to output the desired `EPSILON`-DP, or `(EPSILON, DELTA)`-DP.
+It is worth noting that a mechanism that is initialized with its internal parameters can achieve different combinations of DP parameters, e.g. `(EPSILON, DELTA)`-DP, or `(EPSILON', DELTA')`-DP, where `EPSILON < EPSILON'` and `DELTA > DELTA'`, because if we make `EPSILON` larger (i.e., weaker privacy), we may achieve a smaller `DELTA` (i.e., stronger privacy).

 We also expect DP mechanisms to contain the following functionalities:

-* Add noise to a piece of input data (i.e. a measurement or an aggregate share).
-  Some DP mechanisms apply noise based on the input data, e.g. randomized response mechanism {{rr}} flips the bit at each dimension, which means the noised output depends on the input.
+* `DpMechanism.add_noise(data: DataType) -> DataType` adds noise to the input `data` (i.e. a measurement or an aggregate share).
+Some DP mechanisms apply noise based on the input data.

+* `DpMechanism.sample_noise(dimension: int) -> DataType` samples noise of length
-* Sample noise with the DP mechanism.
+  `dimension`, with the DP mechanism.

-* Debias the noised data.
+* `DpMechanism.debias(data: DataType, meas_count: int) -> DebiasedDataType`
+  debiases the noised `data` based on the number of measurements `meas_count`.
   Note that not all noise will need this functionality.
-  Some DP mechanisms will need this functionality, for example, randomized response mechanisms have a debiasing step that removes bias.
+Some DP mechanisms will need this functionality, for example, {{symmetric-rappor}} has a debiasing step that removes bias.

 Therefore, we define three methods for an interface `DpMechanism`: